-Rosetta 2 works in the background whenever you use an app built only for Mac computers with an Intel processor.
-It automatically translates the app for use with Apple silicon.
+Rosetta is not an app that you need to open.
+Rosetta works automatically in the background whenever you use an app built only for Mac computers with an Intel processor.
+It translates the app for use with Apple silicon.

 In most cases, you won't notice any difference in the performance of an app that needs Rosetta.
 But you should contact the app developer to inquire about a version that can natively use the full power and performance of Apple silicon.